 The Company does not have a fixed dividend policy.
-The form, frequency and amount of dividends will depend on the Group's earnings, general financial condition, results of operations, capital requirements, cash flow, general business condition, development plans and other factors as the Directors may deem appropriate.
-Notwithstanding the above, any declaration of dividends is clearly communicated to the shareholders via SGXNET.
-Further, the Company will, in line with Rule 704(23) of the Catalist Rules, expressly disclose the reason(s) in the event that the Board decides not to declare or recommend a dividend, in its financial statement announcements.
+The form, frequency and amount of dividends are dependent on the Group's earnings, general financial condition, results of operations, capital requirements, cash flow, general business condition, development plans and other factors as the Directors may deem appropriate.
+Notwithstanding the above, any declaration of dividends is clearly communicated to the shareholders via SGXNet.
+Further, the Company in line with Rule 704(23) of the Catalist Rules, expressly discloses the reason(s) in the event that the Board decides not to declare or recommend a dividend, in its financial statement announcements.

-The Board is pleased to recommend a final (tax exempt one-tier) dividend of 0.18 cent per ordinary share in respect of FY2020 for the shareholders' approval at the forthcoming AGM.
+The Board is pleased to recommend a final (tax exempt one-tier) dividend of 0.18 cents per ordinary share in respect of FY2021 for the shareholders' approval at the forthcoming AGM.